Custom-fitted device

 Step 3.
 Sleep Better

-Simply put in your COA before going to sleep.
+Simply put in your OAT before going to sleep.
 Wearing your COA will bring your lower jaw slightly forward to open up your airway.
 The oral device works by preventing tissue at the back of the throat and the base of the tongue from collapsing back into the airway.

 A Note From Our Founder